23 May How Long Do I Have to File A Wrongful Death Claim in Oklahoma?

 In some cases, even if the defendant did not directly cause the death, he or she may still be held liable if it can be shown that the death would not have occurred but for the defendant’s negligence.
 For example, if a company fails to provide adequate security at its premises and someone is killed as a result, the company may be held liable for wrongful death.

-If you have lost a loved one due to the negligence of another, you may be able to file a wrongful death claim.
-This type of claim can be filed against an individual, business, or government entity.
+If you have lost a loved one due to the negligence of another, you may be able to file a wrongful death case.
+This type of legal case can be filed against an individual, business, or government entity.

 Once you have identified the responsible party, you will need to gather evidence to support your claim.
 This may include medical records, police reports, eyewitness testimony, etc.